-Our growth and success has been exponential over our 22 year lifespan.
+Our growth and success has been exponential over our 25 year lifespan.
 This is largely thanks to our customer-focused and technically competent team, our forward thinking attitude and tailored approach to all endeavours.

-Looking back through the years...
+Looking back through the years:

 - We completed construction, commissioning and handover of Severn Trent’s AD facility in Coleshill, West Midlands; our first 3rd party AD design and build project.

 - We won South Northamptonshire Local authority Food waste recycling contract, increasing our total number of LA service contracts to 22.

-- 2012: We achieved PAS110 accreditation at Cassington AD facility proving our digestate as a high quality 'product' rather than a waste, thus allowing our farmers to spread it to land without the stringent controls associated with spreading wastes.
+- 2012: We achieved PAS110 accreditation at Cassington AD facility proving our digestate as a high quality “product” rather than a waste, thus allowing our farmers to spread it to land without the stringent controls associated with spreading wastes.
 We opened Agrivert Wallingford AD facility in Oxfordshire.
 The second in our network of AD plants, processing 50,000 tonnes of food waste and producing enough green electricity to power 4,500 homes

 - 2011: We delivered further infrastructure to complement our existing sewage treatment facilities in Newcastle and Sunderland.

 - 2008/9: We won long term Local authority contracts in Oxfordshire and Hertfordshire to treat co-mingled green and food waste that had been segregated by householders at source.
 As a result of this, we secured land, funding and planning permission to build and operate two IVCs to service these contracts.

 - 2005: We built and began operating our first In Vessel Composting facility.
 This also then became the first IVC to achieve compliance with both PAS100 and the newly enacted Animal By-Products Regulations.